ICHydro/Riverlabs/docs/user-manual/quick-start/data-download.md

 1. Press the **RESET** button on the logger to flush any buffered data
 2. Wait for the LED to show a red pulse (indicating data transfer)
-3. Once the LED turns off, the data has been saved
+3. Once the LED turns off, the data has been flushed to the microSD card.
 4. Gently push and release the SD card to eject it from the slot
 5. Remove the SD card carefully